Kapouett/tes3mp-battle-royale/README.md

 - `scripts/custom/testBR.lua` is the file with most of the code.
 - `scripts/custom/testBRLootManager.lua` manages loot tables and loot spawning logic.
 - `scripts/custom/testBRConfig.lua` contains settings for the Battle Royale scripts.
-- `data` contains images to draw fog on the map and custom records needed for the script to work, as well as a sample loot table.
+- `data` contains images to draw fog on the map, as well as example custom records and loot table.

 ## Installation
 Drop the script and data folders in your server folder and add `require("custom/testBR")` to `scripts/customScripts.lua`.